 The tools must promote teamwork through seamless collaboration, such as shared workspaces, real-time editing capabilities, and in-context discussions.
 These features facilitate better communication among teams and improve project outcomes.

 The Developer Experience tool could also offer insights into developer performance through qualitative metrics including deployment frequency and planning accuracy.
+A dx platform provides valuable insights for engineering managers by combining quantitative and qualitative data to optimize developer productivity and workflow.
 This helps engineering leaders understand the developer experience holistically.
+Analytics from such platforms help identify areas for process and productivity improvements.

 For a smooth workflow, developers need timely feedback for an efficient software process.
 Hence, ensure that the tools and processes empower teams to exchange feedback such as real-time feedback mechanisms, code quality analysis, or live updates to get the view of changes immediately.